MiczFlor/RPi-Jukebox-RFID/documentation/builders/update.md

 ## Manually upgrade to the latest version

 > [!CAUTION]
 > This documentation is only recommended for users running on `future3/develop` branch.
-For optimal system updates, it is strongly recommended to utilize the upgrade feature when transitioning to the next version.
+For optimal system updates, it is strongly recommended to utilize the upgrade feature when transitioning to the next version (The Upgrade Feature will come in the future [#2304](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/2304)).
 Manual updates may necessitate specific migration steps and, if overlooked, could result in system failure.
 Please use these steps with caution.

 If you only want to update a few recent commits, this following explanation outlines the steps to do so